Teachers

 Mrs. Rashikah Hamayel

-Mrs. Lana Mahairi
+Ms. Lana Mahairi

-Math Department Head
+Math Department Chair

 Each course covers the events, movements, patterns, scholars in the field, and leaders within the range of the specific topic.
 Each class will study the following themes: political institutions, economic changes, religious beliefs, and socio-cultural elements.
 Students read, compare, and analyze the flow of history and the writing of history.
 Each course is a survey of a specific period, with World History and American History required.
 Honors courses and specialized studies of various eras or regions are made available at different times and may include Islamic history, general geography, world geography.
 AP courses are also offered at the junior and senior levels.